openrecord/vinyl/README.md

 **Current Features:**
 - Create a collection - url based (i.e. [openrecord.co/ryan](https://openrecord.co/ryan))
-- Ad free music playback
+- Interruption free music playback with songs from YouTube & Soundcloud
 - Live playlists - if another users adds a song while your in the collection it will show up

 **Potential Enhancements**
-- Create an endless feed of songs from the collections you follow
+- Collect music form other collections
 - Syncing playback in real time
-- Collect music form other collections
+- Suggested music for adding
+- Feed of music from items being shared

 ### Team
 #### Join the Team